C.2 Measuring the Cost of an Asset Acquisition

 view, the acquiring entity would apply ASC 718

-the equity instruments it issued as consideration
+when measuring the equity instruments it issued as

-in an asset acquisition.
-Applying ASC 718 may
+consideration in an asset acquisition.
+Applying

-shares issued.
-At its March 3, 2021, agenda
+At its March 3, 2021, agenda prioritization

-prioritization meeting, the FASB decided not to
+meeting, the FASB decided not to add an agenda

-guidance on certain asset acquisition and
+certain asset acquisition and nonemployee

-nonemployee share-based payment transactions.
+share-based payment transactions.
+However, on the

-meeting, we believe that either view is acceptable
+believe that either view is acceptable provided

-provided that entities apply a consistent
+that entities apply a consistent view. |

 Assets (or net assets) that meet the definition of a business in ASC 805-10 | Fair value of the assets acquired in accordance with ASC 810-10-40-5. |